Some of our FAQs

 What flavours are in your cake sample boxes?

-My sample boxes contain six of my tried and tested recipes.
-Some small adaptations can be accommodated on personal request however, these should be confirmed with plenty of notice and are not guaranteed.
+Some adaptations can be accommodated on personaul request; however, these should be confirmed with plenty of notice and are not guaranteed if there is not enough time for me to test the combinations before making your cake.

 Allergen & dietary requirements